muratk5n/thirdwave/en/index.md

 Embassy in London.

-Albanese said Assange’s case had to be examined in terms of whether the time Assange had “effectively served” was in excess of what would be 'reasonable' if the allegations against him were proved. ''I just say that enough is enough.
+Albanese said Assange’s case had to be examined in terms of whether the time Assange had 'effectively served' was in excess of what would be 'reasonable' if the allegations against him were proved.
+'I just say that enough is enough.
 There is nothing to be served by his ongoing incarceration,' Albanese said"